apify/actor-inspector-agent/README.md

 **Overall Final Mark: Great**

 The "apify/website-content-crawler" stands out with its combination of quality documentation, unique features tailored for modern AI applications, and competitive pricing strategy, earning it a "Great" overall assessment.
-While information on code quality couldn't be directly assessed, the actor's thought-out documentation and broad feature set suggest adherence to high standards.
+While information on code quality couldn't be directly assessed, the Actor's thought-out documentation and broad feature set suggest adherence to high standards.
 ```

 Dataset output: